dropbox/amqp-coffee/README.md

 A new connection is atempted, if the connection is not sucessful this process repeats.
 After a connection is re-establed, all of the channels are reset, this atempts to reopen that channel.
 Different channel types re-establish there channels differently.
 * Publisher channels, will only reconnect when a publish is atempted.
 * Consumer channels will reconnect and resume consuming.
 If it was a autoDelete queue, this could fail.
-Make sure you listen to the ready even on the connection to re-set up and consume any autoDelete queues.
+Make sure you listen to the ready event on the connection to re-set up and consume any autoDelete queues.
 * Queue / Exchange channels are recreated on demand.

 ### Event: 'ready'
 Emitted when the connection is open successfully.
 This will be called after each successful reconnect.

 ### Event: 'close'
-Emitted when a open connection leaves the ready state and is closed.
+Emitted when an open connection leaves the ready state and is closed.

 ### Event: 'error'
 Very rare, only emitted when there's a server version mismatch